llvm/llvm-project/llvm/docs/Telemetry.rst

 Similar code can be used for logging the tool's exit.

-Additionall, at any other point in the tool's lifetime, it can also log telemetry:
+Additionally, at any other point in the tool's lifetime, it can also log telemetry:

 .. code-block:: c++